vidhanio/vidhanio/README.md

 ## 👋 About Me

 Hey, I'm Vidhan!
 I'm a Canadian student in the 12th grade.
-I am greatly interested in computer science and software development.
-I'm also interested in biking and watching cooking videos in my free time.
+I am greatly interested in computer science and software development. 😄

 ## 📊 Stats